 My grandmother Marge however, would tell us of a time, when she was a young girl, on the farm when the boom of the ram water pump would lull her to sleep.
 A time when there was no need to carry water and the spring was fenced off from the cows.
 Remember – if clean water is not available use a water filter to protect against pathogens and other contaminants.
 A Sawyer Water Filter Bucket Kit is an inexpensive and effective means of filtering water.

-Hydraulic ram water pumps have been used for at least two hundred years to deliver water to homes, farms and even small towns bordered by a small creek or river,
+Hydraulic ram water pumps have been used for at least two hundred years to deliver water to homes, farms and even small towns bordered by small creeks or rivers.

 In 1879, The People’s Cyclopedia included the hydraulic ram among the 55 most important inventions in the history of mankind.
 It defined the hydraulic ram as: “A simple and conveniently applied mechanism by which the weight of falling water can be made available for raising a portion of itself to a considerable height.